DigitalByAli/DOCSY/src/introduction/index-and-sidebar.md

 })
 ```

 When the user clicks on the delete button we show a confirm dialog.
-If the users accepts the confirm **only** then will the brand be deleted.
+We delete the brand if the user accepts the confirm.

 The `refresh` method manually refreshed the datatable after deletion.
 This method is imported from `items: ({ refresh }) => [` (a couple of lines above).